francojeferson/challenge-artificial-intelligence/COMMENTS.md

 ## Unmet Mandatory Requirements

-- The web UI (Milestone 5) is fully implemented using FastAPI for the backend and React for the frontend, integrated with the Prompt Engine for dynamic content delivery, and operational on both localhost and Docker environments, with features like session persistence, user preference selection for content format, and feedback mechanisms now integrated; minor refinements for usability may still be considered based on user feedback.
+- The web UI (Milestone 5) is fully implemented using FastAPI for the backend and React for the frontend, integrated with the Prompt Engine for dynamic content delivery, and operational on both localhost and Docker environments.
+  Features like session persistence via localStorage, user preference selection for content format, and an enhanced feedback mechanism are now fully integrated, completing this milestone for the current phase.
-- Comprehensive end-to-end testing (Milestone 6) is partially complete with updated integration tests for the API endpoint, with all 6 tests passing; additional testing for UI responsiveness and content adaptation accuracy across diverse scenarios is needed to ensure robustness.
+- Comprehensive end-to-end testing (Milestone 6) is advanced with updated integration tests for both the message and feedback API endpoints in 'test_integration.py', with 7 tests now covering core functionality and user interaction;
+  additional testing for UI responsiveness and content adaptation accuracy across diverse scenarios is deferred to future iterations due to time constraints.
 - Final repository management and delivery steps (Milestone 8) remain to be completed as per project instructions for forking, pushing, and notifying the recruiter, marking the final project submission phase.